 We also asked for refills on all the varietals and were never turned down.
 Bottomless Gran Reserva wine and a long-half day visit makes this tour a great value.

-As this winery is the largest wine-producer in Latin America and one of the biggest distributors worldwide, it’s probably worth a visit!
-We made the calls and did the research but didn’t manage to visit Concha y Torro during our stay.
+As this winery is one of the largest wine-producer in Latin America and one of the biggest distributors worldwide, it’s probably worth a visit!
+We made the calls and did the research but didn’t manage to visit Trapiche during our stay.

 Seeing as the vineyard tours are a bit expensive and you need to take a bus or rent a car or bike to get to them, those on a budget may want to just visit some of the Wine Shops (Vinotecas) in Mendoza town.